 Who We Are and What We Do

-The Canadian Association of Occupational Therapists (CAOT) is the national organization that supports the more than 16,000 occupational therapists (OTs) who work or study in Canada.
-OTs improve the health and well-being of Canadians by creating client-centred solutions that help them participate more fully in activities that are important to their everyday lives.
-CAOT provides products, services and learning opportunities that assist OTs in achieving excellence in their professional practice.
+The Canadian Association of Occupational Therapists (CAOT) is the national organization that supports more than 20,000 occupational therapists (OTs), occupational therapist assistants (OTAs) and students who work or study in Canada.
+OTs improve the health and well-being of Canadians by working in partnership with people and communities that help them participate more fully in activities that are important to their everyday lives.
+CAOT provides resources, services and learning opportunities that assist OTs in achieving excellence in their professional practice.
 Additionally, CAOT provides leadership in the development and promotion of the occupational therapy profession in Canada and internationally.

 Mission: Advance excellence in occupational therapy.

 Vision: Occupational therapy is valued and accessible across Canada.

 Values: Innovation, transparency, diversity, collaboration

 Serving the profession since 1926, CAOT works on behalf of it members to:

 - Improve access to, and utilization of, occupational therapy by advocating to government and health care decision-makers for better recognition of the contribution occupational therapy brings to the health of Canadians,